darenliang/dsfs/README.md

 Each opened file has a dirty bit associated with it which is set to true when the file is modified in memory.
 Upon closing the file, the dirty bit is checked and file data is uploaded.
-Checksums are used to ensure that there are no unnecessary uploads.
+Checksums are used to ensure that there are no unnecessary chunks uploads.

 Syncing between clients occurs when a client sends a transaction in the #tx channel.
 Another client picks up the transaction and applies it on their filesystem.
-Checksums are also used to ensure that only the modified chunks are downloaded.
+When a file is already opened, checksums are used to ensure that only modified chunks are downloaded and patched.

 Since the filesystem is append-only, each historic state of the filesystem is saved and can be recovered in the future by replaying transactions up to a